-We try to avoid shameless self promotion of Rex Specs, but the truth is that we developed them specifically to try to combat pannus in our German sheperd mix, Tuckerman.
+We try to avoid shameless self-promotion of Rex Specs, but the truth is that we developed them specifically to try to combat pannus in our German Shepherd mix, Tuckerman.
 Since then, we've had numerous vets and dog owners report that they're an important tool in the prevention and treatment of pannus.
-Here's a few testimonials from customers who've bought our goggles as part of their treatment plan:
+Here are a few testimonials from customers who've bought our goggles as part of their treatment plan:

 - "Our GSD has pannus and all our vets have said that if we move out of elevation (Denver) the problem is solved.
 We are not going to move however, so the Rex Specs are necessary.
 Our ophthalmologist was thrilled at his one year checkup and said he wished all his clients were doing so well.
 Drops twice a day and 👓on whenever he's out during the day." - Jodi, from Colorado